 To develop a model that can estimate:

-the number of teams (# of teams- 1 Supervisor & 4 HS students) needed to map a given geography (“x” number of square miles or “x” number of places) and
+Necessary Workforce: the number of teams (where a ‘team’ = 1 Supervisor & 4 HS students) needed to map a given geography (“x” number of square miles or “x” number of places); and

+Community Area Assignments: the community areas to be mapped by each Host Site and its assigned field teams (where each Host Site has at least 3 team, sometimes 4); and

-the number of places to map per day taking into account community characteristics and travel
+Daily Assignments/Field Team: the number of places to map per day taking into account community characteristics and travel

+The output we are looking for:

+The number of teams needed for the entire summer’s mapping goal

+The community area assignments (listed by Host Site)—Example: “Host Site 1= Auburn Gresham, West Englewood, South Chicago; Host Site 2= Riverdale, Calumet Heights, Hegewisch; Host Site 3= Bridgeport, Armour Square, Lower West Side”,, etc.

+The number of commercial places to be assigned per Host Site Field Team per day, based on the community area(s) being mapped for the day/week—this model would ideally be something Supervisors could use on a weekly/daily basis to make field assignments during the mapping period

 Scope:

 We believe productivity varies based on a number of factors:

-Place density
+Place density—i.e. the number of places on individual commercial or residential streets (this varies greatly by community area)

-Travel time to cover the geography—ie, time to get to mapping location and potentially from place to place
+Travel time to cover the geography—i.e. time to get to mapping location from host site and potentially from place to place within assignments

 Weather

-Day of week
+Day of week—e.g. Fridays are traditionally reserved for mapping on residential streets ONLY (without high school students)

 Number of days into the summer program--so faster with more experience

-Quality of Leader management of team--weak leader gets drastically different results than strong leader
+Quality of Leader management of team—a weak leader gets drastically different results than strong leader

-Perception of safety in area
+Perception of safety in an area—mapping tends to be slower/stall on certain days in areas perceived as ‘most dangerous’

 Gather necessary data (MAPSCorps has some of the metadata but others will need a proxy)

 General geographic size--square miles by zip code (available online)